canonical/launchpad-manual/docs/user/how-to/projects/project-translations/import-project-translations.rst

 domain and the template name.
 The latter is derived from the former which in turn is extracted from the path.

-These are the ways to specifiy the translation domain, the first match will be used:
+These are the ways to specify the translation domain, the first match will be used:

 1. In the file name itself: ``domain.pot`` or ``po/domain.pot``, etc.